ebikatsudon/Portfolio/Tutorials/Total Noob Guide to Forking a Repository Wiki.md

 ![alt text](<../Media/Wiki Fork Guide/clone_link1.PNG>)

 Next, you'll want to clone the *original* wiki onto your machine.
 Go back to the original repository you made the fork from, and navigate to *its* wiki.

-Just as you saw with your newly-created wiki,there should be a link to clone the original wiki on the bottom right.
+The link to clone it should again be on the bottom right right.
 Copy that link.

  Then, open your Git terminal and run the following to clone the original wiki to your machine:

-    // Run this to clone the wiki.
+    // Clones the wiki.
 Don't forget to replace the link!

     git clone https://github.com/username/project-name.wiki.git